RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

     }
 }
 ```
-***

-Dispose of the Preview File
+## Dispose of the preview file
---

-Add the following members of the `IDisposable` interface, which takes care of cleaning up and removing the temporary preview files, e.g. after the application is closed by the user:
+Add the following members of the `IDisposable` interface to clean up and remove temporary preview files, for example after the application closes:

 # [C#](#tab/tabid-6)
 ```cs